okayzed/get-good-with-vim/README.md

 ### advanced

+* learn how to use and manage marks
 * learn how to use visual blocks (ctrl-v) and editing multiple lines with I
 * learn how to record and apply macros (q<register> and @<register> to replay them)
 * learn about :registers and "